gdmrw/BankApp/vulnerbilities.md

     --header 'Cookie: JSESSIONID=6EA1974293EE4784AC2450418D89C7D6' \
     --form 'amount="100"'
     ```
     > `localhost` can be the specific target IP if you use an external machine.

-**Mitigation**:
-- Use HTTPS to encrypt all communication.
-- Implement session filters to validate session integrity.
+**Secure Coding and Design Principles Followed**:
+- **Session Management**: Securely manage user sessions to prevent hijacking by enforcing HTTPS and implementing session filters.

 ### 2. CWE-256: Plaintext Storage of a Password